Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 Can AI-generated images be used commercially?

 Yes, but terms vary.
 Midjourney requires a paid plan for commercial use.
-DALL-E 3 images can be used commercially under OpenAI's terms.
+ChatGPT Images 2.0 (GPT Image 2) outputs can be used commercially under OpenAI's terms.
 Stable Diffusion 3.5 uses a community license allowing commercial use.
-Flux.1 Schnell uses the permissive Apache 2.0 license.
+Flux 2 Klein uses the permissive Apache 2.0 license.
 Always review the specific license terms for your chosen tool.

 Which AI image generator is best for beginners?

-DALL-E 3 via ChatGPT is the easiest starting point—just describe what you want in plain English.
-Midjourney is the next step up, offering better quality with a manageable learning curve.
-Stable Diffusion and Flux require more technical knowledge for local setup.
+ChatGPT Images 2.0 (GPT Image 2) is the easiest starting point—just describe what you want in plain English.
+Midjourney V8 is the next step up, offering better artistic quality with a manageable learning curve.
+Stable Diffusion and Flux 2 require more technical knowledge for local setup.

 Can these tools generate text within images?

-DALL-E 3 and Flux are the best at rendering readable text in images.
-Midjourney and Stable Diffusion still struggle with text accuracy, though Stable Diffusion 3.5 has improved significantly.
-If your images need legible text (signs, labels, logos), choose DALL-E 3 or Flux.
+ChatGPT Images 2.0 and Flux 2 are the best at rendering readable text in images, including multilingual text.
+Midjourney V8 has improved here too, but Stable Diffusion still struggles with text accuracy.
+If your images need legible text (signs, labels, logos), choose ChatGPT Images 2.0 or Flux 2.

 Which AI image generator is best for product photography?

 Stable Diffusion with a custom LoRA trained on your product photos gives the most control and consistency.
-Flux Pro is an excellent alternative for high-quality product shots without training.
-Midjourney works well for lifestyle product imagery with an artistic feel.
+Flux 2 Pro is an excellent alternative for high-quality product shots without training, especially with multi-reference support.
+Midjourney V8 works well for lifestyle product imagery with an artistic feel.

 A mid-range NVIDIA GPU with 12GB VRAM (like the RTX 3060 12GB or RTX 4070) handles both models well.
 Apple Silicon Macs (M2/M3) also work.
 You don't need a high-end GPU—the RTX 3060 12GB is often the best value entry point.
 Cloud GPU services are also available from ~$0.20/hour.

-How do Midjourney and DALL-E compare for marketing use?
+How do Midjourney and ChatGPT Images 2.0 compare for marketing use?

-Midjourney excels at creating visually stunning, scroll-stopping content—ideal for social media, ads, and brand imagery.
-DALL-E 3 is better for graphics that include text overlays, quick mockups, and when you need ease of use over artistic polish.
+Midjourney V8 excels at creating visually stunning, scroll-stopping content—ideal for social media, ads, and brand imagery.
+ChatGPT Images 2.0 (GPT Image 2) is better for graphics that include text overlays, quick mockups, and when you need ease of use over artistic polish.
 Many marketing teams use both.

 Conclusion